RachWalm/dyslexia/README.md

 A great deal of support with my learning of flex was also provided by my mentor who showed me how certain peices of code would affect the site.

-I learnt a great deal about mark down from: https://www.markdownguide.org/basic-syntax which was recommended by my mentor.
+I learnt a great deal about mark down and based the creation of the readme on the syntax discussed in:

+https://www.markdownguide.org/basic-syntax which was recommended by my mentor.

 Significant inspiration and learning for this project was from my mentor showing me things in her repository.